ISISComputingGroup/ibex_developers_manual/NICOS/Installing-Nicos-on-Windows.md

 ### Installing **sip** from source

 Download the Windows source zip for **sip** from [here](https://www.riverbankcomputing.com/software/sip/download) and extract it to a local directory.
-Navigate to that directory and run the following command (using Genie Python)
+Navigate to that directory and run the following command (using the same Python as is used for Genie e.g. `c:\Instrument\Apps\Python\python.exe`)

     .../python.exe configure.py